svkucheryavski/svelte-plots-basic/README.md

 ### Points

-Adds a series of points to the plot.
+Adds a series of points to a plot.
 Requires at least two sequence of values, x- and y-coordinates of the points, which can be specified as Javascript array or as a `Vector` instance (class from `mdatools` package).

 Here is an example of using the component with all available parameters: